 - Kelly will receive 10% of any total dividend declared by the company

 - She will hold 10% of the votes on any matters decided by the company’s shareholders

 - If the company is wound up or sold, after all other liabilities are settled, Kelly will have the right to 10% of any capital that remains in the business

-Private limited companies cannot offer shares to the general public.
-The company’s own articles of association may further restrict who is eligible to become a shareholder.
+Private limited companies can’t offer shares to the general public.
+Only public limited companies can.
+In most cases a private limited company can offer shares to investors and partner companies, but not the general public.
+The company’s own articles of association may further restrict to whom shares can be sold.

-The shareholders of a limited company appoint directors to manage the business on a day to day basis.
+The shareholders of a limited company appoint directors to manage the business on a day-to-day basis.
 In smaller companies, the shareholders are likely to appoint themselves as directors.
-In companies with more shareholders, they will not usually not all act as directors.
-Directors may be appointed who are not shareholders, but who are judged to be most capable of taking the business forward and therefore delivering value for shareholders.
+Directors may be appointed who are not shareholders but who are judged to be most capable of taking the business forward and delivering value for shareholders.

 Public limited company

 As in a private limited company, ownership of a public limited company is divided into a number of shares.
 The liability of shareholders is typically limited to the amount they have paid for their shares in the company.